D2L-Labs/multipart-mixed-helper/README.md

 ## Testing

 ### Setting up environment variables
-- Navigate to the testing folder using a TextEditor (ex: Visual Studio Code)
+- Navigate to the testing folder using a TextEditor (ex: Visual Studio Code).
 - Create a new file titled : ``.env``
 - Inside the ``.env`` file copy and paste the following fields: